Helping You Navigate Ontario’s Long-Term Care System

 Long-Term Care Homes are “nursing homes” that are subsidized by the Ontario government.
 These residential homes provide a higher level of personal care and support than what may be provided in a private retirement home.
 A LTC Home is intended for people who need 24-hour nursing care and supervision within a secure setting.

 To locate the long-term care homes within a given radius, this interactive map is searchable by postal code.
 Here you will find information such as number of beds, who operates the home, home type (for-profit, non-profit, municipal), whether the facility is accredited, designated under the French Language Services Act, date of last inspection and inspection reports.
+In addition the Long Term Care Home Finder has a searchable map.

 Health Quality Ontario provides data on wait times for admission to long-term care homes, the quality of resident care, and other measures of long-term care home performance.